 He arrived at nursery in neat and tidy red, white and blue in aid of their Armed Forces day activities, and his beige coloured canvas shoes.
 Lots of activites – yoga bugs, eating tea in with pre-school room (he’s loving any time they’re spending with the older children at the moment), outside free flow play with lots of trike and tractor play.

-They also had 2 army guys come in, bringing with them 3 different size bomb disposal robots.
+They also had 2 soldiers come in, bringing with them 3 different size bomb disposal robots.
 How cool is that – can’t wait to see the photos when they’re available.

 But the mud kitchen.
 Yep, this is a new feature, in a gated off alley section inbetween two of the classrooms.
-According to the very apologetic Hazel (who’s a lovely, really enthusiastic staff member), he was really loving the mud kitchen.
+According to the very apologetic staff member (who’s lovely and really enthusiastic), he was really loving the mud kitchen.
 Not just mud, but mixing with water as well.